caerphoto/QuickSlide/README.md

 * `use_dimmer`: set to `true` to darken the rest of the page when a popup is show.
 The dimmer is a `<div>` with an ID of `quickslide-dimmer`.
 The [CSS file] used on the [demo page] contains a simple example of usage.
 Default value for this option is `false`.

 * `absolute_position`: set to `true` to make the popup scroll with the document.
 Default is `false`, which means the popup stays in the centre of the browser window even when you scroll up or down (i.e. it is displayed with `position: fixed style`).

+* `show_caption`: set to `true` to use the source link's `title` attribute as a caption for the popup image.
+You can use HTML in the title and it will be inserted as normal on the caption.
+Default is `false`.
+The caption is a `<div>` with a class of `quickslide-caption`.

 * `auto_fit`: set this to `false` to allow popups to be larger than the browser window.
 Default is `true`.